pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 </script>

 ---
+## Update log

-**Disclaimer**: This post contains my personal thoughts on artificial intelligence (AI) as of January 2023.
+**Disclaimer**: This post contains my personal thoughts on artificial intelligence (AI) as of April 2023.
 I reserve the right to update my priors in light of new information as time passes.
 What is written here is mostly speculation and should be taken with a grain of salt.

 ## Haeckel's Tree